wp-plugins/add-meta-tags/readme.txt

 Apart from attaching local media to the content, WordPress lets authors also <a href="http://codex.wordpress.org/Embeds">embed external media</a> by simply adding a link to those media inside the content or by using the `[embed]` shortcode.
 Several external services are supported.

 Add-Meta-Tags can detect some of those media and generate metadata for them.
-Currently, only links to Youtube and Vimeo videos, Soundcloud tracks and Flickr images are supported.
+Currently, only links to Youtube, Vimeo and Vine videos, Soundcloud tracks and Flickr images are supported.
 So, even if you host your media externally on those services, this plugin can still generate metadata for them.
 This metadata is by no means as detailed as the metadata that is generated for local media, but it gives search engines a good idea about what external media are associated with your content.

 This feature relies entirely on the data WordPress has already cached for the embedded media.
 The plugin will never send any requests to external services attempting to get more detailed information about the embedded media as this would involve unacceptable overhead.